 🗂

-All 5 transaction types — wires (USD + FX), checks, EFTs, direct debits, and ZBA sweeps, each with type-specific matching logic.
+All 5 transaction types — wires (USD + FX), checks, EFTs, direct debits, and ZBA sweeps, each with type-specific matching logic per spec §6.

 Routine reconciliation handled automatically.
 The manual queue shrinks to true exceptions only.